ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 After some greetings and remarks, one of the soba chefs, probably the most senior of them by his looks, came to the front and demonstrated how to make soba.
 He stepped on the small makeshift stage, dipped his hands in water, and started his handiwork.
-It was very methodical: you make small clumps of buckwheat flour in a large bowl, you knead it, you flatten it, and then you slice it into strips.
-While he's doing that, one of the translators mentioned that **he's been making soba noodles all his life.** I was so entranced watching him: he seemed to retain the same vigor and enthusiasm of making soba from his childhood years.
-I was also confused and a question stuck to me: "How can you do one thing for all your life and not be bored by it?"
+It was very methodical: he first made small clumps of buckwheat flour in a large bowl, then kneaded it, flattened it, and sliced it into strips.
+While making soba, one of the translators mentioned that *he's been making soba noodles all his life.* I was so entranced watching
+him: he seemed to retain the same vigor and enthusiasm of making soba from his childhood years.
+I was also confused as a question stuck on me: "How can you do one thing for all your life and not be bored by it?"

 > *"How can you do one thing for all your life and not be bored by it?"*